CDT Day 94-95: zero days in Denver – Bros Haus Camp

 We ate a lot of things during our two days in Denver.
 Yummy things.
 So yummy that I took zero pictures in two days.
 But most importantly, SpiceRack made it to Denver Health to get some tests done and see a doctor for her persistent gut issue.
 She feels good about the visit and we’re both optimistic about the outcome.
 With ample sleep as well and a clear weather forecast, I think this next Colorado section is gonna be good.

 The heat and noise of the city made sleep a little less restful than usual, but I got to sleep in as long as I wanted, so that made up for it.
-We didn’t wait too long however, to get a move on to the urgent Care clinic at Denver Health, trying to beat the wait.
+We didn’t wait too long however, to get a move on to the urgent Care clinic at Denver Health, trying to beat the waiting room lines.

 In short, the visit went super well.
 Lots of friendly nurses and doctors actually listened and seemed to genuinely do the best they could for Spice.
 A bunch of tests and an IV bag took up the majority of the morning, and she left with a prescription for a one shot gut bomb.
 The nuclear option.
 It will take care of any nasty gut bug including giardia within a few days.